9 Top Podcast Recording Apps [Expert Picks]

 Logic Pro Logo

-If you love the Garageband free app but want to step up to advanced features, consider Logic Pro.
+If you love the GarageBand free app but want to step up to advanced features, consider Logic Pro.
 It’s an Apple recording tool ideal for experienced podcasters.

 Features